 One elective (3 credits)

 Interested in botany?
 Want to write about a physicist or a history professor?
 Take a linguistics class, a foreign language, a criminal justice class or a class in the fine arts.
-We encourage you to branch out, try a new subject – and thus enhance the world you write about.
-The possibilities are endless.
+We encourage you to branch out and try a new subject—and thus enhance the world you write about.
+Current course offerings can be viewed here.